aristanetworks/cloudvision-ztpaas-utils/README.md

 ## Introduction

 Arista’s Zero Touch Provisioning is used to configure a switch without user intervention.
-Built to fully leverage the power of Arista’s Extensible Operating System (EOS), ZTP as-a-Service provides a flexible solution to onboard EOS devices into CloudVision as-a-Service
+Built to leverage Arista’s Extensible Operating System (EOS), ZTP as-a-Service provides a flexible solution to onboard EOS devices into CloudVision as-a-Service.

-CloudVision ZTPaaS Utils hosts different tools and scripts to support the ZTPaaS usecase on CloudVision as-a-service.
+CloudVision ZTPaaS Utils hosts different tools and scripts to support the Zero Touch Provisioning on CVaaS.

 ## Custom Bootstrap Script

-ZTP as-a-Service can be enabled via a custom bootstrap script and using a DHCP server option to point to that bootstrap script.
-This method obviates the need for supplying enrollment token using USB.
+The custom bootstrap script method can be used to ZTP enroll an Arista device in CVaaS.
+This method obviates the need for supplying an enrollment token, or the cluster URL in a USB drive.
+A locally hosted DHCP server can be configured to point the Arista device to this custom bootstrap script using the bootfile-name option.

-### Using Custom Bootstrap Script
+### Using the custom bootstrap script

-- Log in to the Clodvision as-a-service cluster and generate a token using the "Generate" option under "Devices/Onboard Devices" menu
+- Log in to the CVaaS cluster and generate a token using the "Generate" option under "Devices/Onboard Devices" menu

 - Download the custom bootstrap script and modify the "USER INPUT" section to specify the cluster url and the enrollment token: